Stefan-Seidel-AT/eppitool/README.md

 ## Information for the "end user":  ##
 ######################################
 # If you use this program package you agree that this software comes with NO WARRANTY and
 # NO LEGAL CLAIMS can be derived towards the author.
-Feel free to share, but use responsibly.
+Feel free to share and use responsibly.

  The program "playwright_eppi_login.py" accesses an user account after providing "username" and "password" of your Eppendorf account at  the Eppendorf homepage